chrisvensand/mono-synth/README.md

-# Synthesizer
+# MonoSynth
-Synthesizer app written in Javascript using the Web Audio API
+Synthesizer app written in Javascript using the tone.js library